-Examples Steps the School has Taken (Case Studies) Exclusions Data: There has been no fixed term exclusions during 2019/2020 academic year to date (February 2020) Victimisation and Discrimination: Staff and Governors adhere to current legislation Monitoring of Incidents: Any serious incident is recorded.
+Examples Steps the School has Taken (Case Studies) Exclusions Data: 1 x 0.5 day fixed term exclusion January 2022 Victimisation and Discrimination: Staff and Governors adhere to current legislation Monitoring of Incidents: Any serious incident is recorded on AssessNet.
 Incidents are monitored by the Headteacher, actions are followed up.
 Near misses are recorded and inform required actions.
 Incidents are reported to Governors as per school policy.
 It is on the agenda of all governor and staff meetings.
 Anti Bullying and Harassment: Policies are reviewed by Governors and shared with staff.
 PHSE Circle time TA support Assemblies address issues such as friendship, equality, anti-bullying and self-awareness.
 Specialist workshops for pupils and staff eg bereavement, bullying Training and awareness Our PHSE curriculum promotes awareness of how to deal with and prevent bullying.
 Lunchtime supervisors deal with behaviour incidents and promote playground harmony.
 Children are very well supervised at lunch and playtimes.
 We have visiting educational groups in school to promote antibullying and discrimination.
-NQT teachers receive related CPD as part of their induction programme.
-Parenting classes, starting school classes have been offered.
+Starting school classes have been offered.
 Where a training need has been recognised, action is taken eg bereavement counselling, attachment.
 Transgender guidance.
 Links with wider communities Fund raising for Sports Relief, Comic Relief.
 Children In Need, Penhaligon's Friends, Marie Curie etc, Royal British Legion.
 Year 6 residential trip to France, City visits.
-We have strong ties with our local 'cluster' schools.
-Palestinian
+We have strong ties with our local MAT schools.
+Partnerships with parents Open door policy Open afternoons and parents evening 'Friends'

-Penpals.

-Partnerships with parents Open door policy

-Open afternoons and parents evening

-'Friends'